-Law enforcement officers who suspect child abuse in the line of duty are required to report that abuse to the Department of Human Services as soon as they suspect it.
+Law enforcement officers who suspect child abuse in the line of duty are required to report that abuse to the DHS as soon as they suspect it.
 Law enforcement officers need to follow the same procedures as all mandatory reporters in reporting child abuse.

 Law enforcement and child protective services may need to work together.
-Sometimes child protective service workers must visit isolated, dangerous locations and deal with unstable, violent, or substance abusing individuals.
+Sometimes child protective service workers must visit isolated, dangerous locations and deal with unstable, violent or substance abusing individuals.

-Generally, child protective service workers do not have on-site communications (radio, car phone, etc.), weapons, or special training in self-protection.
+Generally, child protective service workers do not have on-site communications directly with their office and colleagues (via radio, etc.), weapons, or special training in self-protection.
 It is often necessary for law enforcement personnel to accompany child protective workers to conduct their assessment.
 Failure to have proper backup may have unfortunate consequences to both the child protection worker and the child that may have been abused.